Tyrese-FullStackGenius/rev-leonardo.ai/README.md

 Configuring the Bot Accounts
 The client requires you to set up your bot accounts in the config.json file.

+# You can only use temp throw away accounts.
+It's too risky to allow login using google accounts or any other provider.
+Just make throwaways and load them in.

 The file should be structured as follows:

 ```
 {
     "bot_accounts": [
         {